mobile marketing strategy

 Execution

-After you identify or come up with the core message for your mobile marketing communication, prepare your ads and texts.
+After you identify or develop the core message for your mobile marketing communication, prepare your ads and texts.
 There are lots of types and formats for mobile advertising, so you need to pay special attention here.

 Prepare Content